Unirep/create-unirep-app/README.md

     </a>
 </p>

 This is a demo app of a [unirep](https://github.com/Unirep/Unirep) attester.
 In this demo app, users can request data from the example [attester](https://developer.unirep.io/docs/protocol/users-and-attesters).
-After transition, user can prove how much data he has.
+After transition, users can prove how much data they have.

 Learn more about [how to build with create-unirep-app](https://developer.unirep.io/docs/getting-started/create-unirep-app)!